Red Naga Morich peppers with one sliced pod and handling gloves

 What is Naga Morich?

-Here's what surprises most people: the Naga Morich predates the ghost pepper's fame by centuries, yet it's consistently treated as an afterthought.
+The Naga Morich is an older South Asian superhot that predates the ghost pepper's global fame, but it is still often overshadowed by newer record-chasing cultivars.
 Grown along the Bangladesh-Assam corridor, this wrinkled, lantern-shaped pod belongs to the super-hot tier of the Scoville scale - a category where casual heat tolerance simply doesn't apply.

 The heat hits in waves.
 That initial fruity sweetness - genuinely pleasant, almost tropical - lasts about three seconds before the capsaicin locks onto your TRPV1 receptors and doesn't let go.
 At 1,000,000-1,500,000 SHU, this is not a pepper you taste so much as experience.